Einsgate/async-nf/vmdev/provision/ovs-network/tips.md

        sudo aa-complain /usr/sbin/libvirtd
        sudo aa-complain /etc/apparmor.d/libvirt/*

+7. Configure the interfaces in the vm using ethtool -L eth0 combined $QUEUE_NUMBER

-6. Then we can launch the VM.
+8. Then we can launch the VM.